-pons.
-This culture of maintenance to operational condition. continues at the Soldiers'duty stations when command maintenance day means a Soldier's place of duty is the Soldiers.
-People are our number one body composition standards or rate.
-Anything he Army has a culture less than 100% requires of maintenance that an explanation of why the begins in basic combat equipment is down, the parts training when trainees needed to repair it, and an estimated devote hours to cleaning their wea- date when the equipment will return does not include Soldiers motor pool.
+he Army has a culture less than 100% requires pons.
+This culture of maintenance to operational condition. continues at the Soldiers' duty stations when command maintenance day means a Soldier's place of duty is the Soldiers.
+People are our number one body composition standards or motor pool.
 When in the field, we priority.
 We need to add people to those who fail to meet the minimum plan time to conduct weapons and our list of things we attend to every Army physical fitness test (APFT) vehicle maintenance, because these day.
 At any given moment, the Army standards.
 How many of our leaders pieces of equipment are essential to averages a 6% nondeployable rate.
 Of know the exact status of each and our survival in combat.
 One of the that 6%, the majority of Soldiers are every one of our Soldiers?
-According most important statistics quoted in nondeployable for medical reasons, to Army Chief of Staff Gen. James meetings is the operational readiness which does not include short-term McConville, they are our "greatest the status of the pack for our non- maintenance to people maintenance each day with physical training; we mission capable M1 series Abrams by focusing on optimizing, not just have height/weight and body fat tank and its estimated completion maintaining, our Soldiers.
-H2F standards; we have physical fitness date, but do we know the same level is the Army's primary investment tests and standards; and we conduct of detail for the Soldier who sprained in Soldier readiness and lethality, unit physical readiness training march last week?
+According most important statistics quoted in nondeployable for medical reasons, to Army Chief of Staff Gen. James meetings is the operational readiness which does not include short-term McConville, they are our "greatest rate.
+Anything of maintenance that an explanation of why the begins in basic combat equipment is down, the parts training when trainees needed to repair it, and an estimated devote hours to cleaning their wea- date when the equipment will return does not include Soldiers march last week?

 Now, let us think about our who fail to meet Army temporary injuries.
-This number also strength and our most important his or her ankle on the platoon foot optimized physical and nonphysical (PT).
-However, a culture of fitness performance, and injury reduction should consist of more than an and rehabilitation to enhance overall hour-long PT session with the same effectiveness of the Total Army.
+This number also strength and our most important effectiveness of the Total Army.